-According to the advisory, which covers areas from western Whatcom County to the southwest Washington interior, high temperatures are expected in the mid 80s to low 90s.
+According to the advisory, which covers areas from western Whatcom County to the southwest Washington interior, high temperatures are expected in the mid to upper 80s to mid 90s.
 This will pose a moderate to high risk of heat-related illness.

 The advisory warns these “Heat will increase the risk of heat-related illnesses for those who are sensitive to heat, especially those without effective cooling or adequate hydration.”

 Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
 Take extra precautions if you work or spend time outside.
 When possible, reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear lightweight and loose-fitting clothing when possible.
-National Weather Service heat advisory (August 23, 2022)
+To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air-conditioned environments.
+Anyone overcome by heat should be moved to a cool and shaded location.
+Heat stroke is an emergency!
+Call 911.
+For sheltering information and other human services in your area, dial 211 during business hours or visit wa211.org anytime.
+National Weather Service heat advisory (August 19, 2022)